 Inflation is when the prices for goods and services go up and the purchasing power of the dollar goes down.
 As an example, Sam Ewing is quoted as saying, “Inflation is when you pay fifteen dollars for the ten-dollar haircut you used to get for five dollars when you had hair.”

 Most working households can tolerate inflation if their wages are growing at the same rate or faster than inflation.
-However, in retirement, in can be especially difficult to keep income on pace with inflation.
+However, in retirement it can be especially difficult to keep income on pace with inflation.

-We have been lucky over the last 10 or so years, inflation has remained very low.
-If we see inflation increase, then the quote from President Ronald Reagan will be apt.
-He said, “Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.”
+We have been lucky over the last 10 or so years because inflation has remained very low.
+A dramatic increase in inflation will seem like Ronald Reagan’s characterization of it: “as violent as a mugger, as frightening as an armed robber and as deadly as a hitman.”

 See how different inflation rates might impact your retirement plans.